 United Way supports this effort because the earned paid sick time law has a positive impact on the Health, Education and Economic Prosperity of millions of families.
 Workers who can take time to care for themselves have an improved level of health and don’t risk of losing their job due to an illness.
 Children can get a better education when they can rest and recover while sick rather than suffer through a school day.

 Under the version of the law that was initially enacted, Michigan workers would be guaranteed to earn at least one hour of paid sick time for every 30 hours worked up to a minimum of either 40 or 72 hours per year depending on the size of their employer.

-If all workers nationwide had access to earned paid sick time, it’s estimated that 1.3 million emergency room visits would be eliminated each year, saving $1.1 billion annually in costs to individuals, private insurers and public programs like Medicare and Medicaid.
+With guaranteed paid sick time, workers can take time off to recover or care for family members.
+In fact, if a paid sick time policy were implemented nationwide, it’s estimated that 1.3 million emergency room visits would be eliminated each year, saving $1.1 billion annually in costs to individuals, private insurers and public programs like Medicare and Medicaid.

 Contact your legislators and tell them to protect paid sick time today!